Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Experimental settings

 For the L3DAS23 benchmark, we choose the following five comparative models.
 Neural Beamforming~\cite{ren2021neural} serves as the baseline of the challenge, combining a beamforming framework designed for distributed microphones with deep neural networks.
 EaBNet~\cite{li2022embedding} designs two modules: an embedding module that learns a 3D embedding tensor to represent time-frequency information and a beamforming module that derives beamforming weights to achieve filter-and-sum operations.
+LMFCA-Net~\cite{10889867} introduces time-axis decoupled fully-connected attention and frequency-axis decoupled fully-connected attention mechanisms to achieve lightweight multi-channel SE.
 CCA Speech~\cite{wang2023stream} is a U-Net-based streaming attention framework that ranked third in the L3DAS23 challenge.
 DeFT-AN~\cite{lee2023deft} incorporates three different types of blocks for aggregating information in the spatial, spectral, and temporal dimensions.
-Spatial Net~\cite{quan2024spatialnet} primarily consists of interleaved narrow-band and cross-band blocks to respectively exploit narrow-band and cross-band spatial information.

-\subsection{Evaluation Metrics}
+\subsection{Evaluation metrics}

-In this paper, we use six objective speech quality evaluation metrics, including the perceptual evaluation of speech quality (PESQ)~\cite{rix2001perceptual}, short-time objective intelligibility (STOI)~\cite{taal2011algorithm}, scale-invariant signal-to-noise ratio (SI-SNR)~\cite{le2019sdr}, and three mean opinion ratings on quality scales~\cite{hu2007evaluation}: signal distortion (CSIG), the intrusiveness of background noise (CBAK), and overall quality (COVL).
+In this paper, we use six objective speech quality evaluation metrics, including the perceptual evaluation of speech quality (PESQ)\footnote{The evaluation codes are available at \url{https://ecs.utdallas.edu/loizou/speech/software.htm}. }, short-time objective intelligibility (STOI)\footnote{The evaluation codes are available at \url{http://www.ceestaal.nl/code/}. }, scale-invariant signal-to-noise ratio (SI-SNR)\footref{note1}, and three mean opinion ratings on quality scales\footref{note1}: signal distortion (CSIG), the intrusiveness of background noise (CBAK), and overall quality (COVL).
 For all these metrics, higher scores indicate better performance.
-Additionally, on the L3DAS23 dataset, we use the official recommended word error rate (WER) computed via Wav2Vec~\cite{baevski2020wav2vec} to evaluate SE effects for speech recognition purposes, where lower values indicate better performance.
+Additionally, on the L3DAS23 dataset, we use the official recommended word error rate (WER)\footnote{The evaluation codes are available at \url{https://github.com/l3das/L3DAS22}. } to evaluate SE effects for speech recognition purposes, where lower values indicate better performance.

-\section{Experimental Results and Discussion}
+\section{Experimental results and discussion}

-\subsection{Ablation Study}
+\subsection{Ablation study}